-Interest rate risk is that of adverse financial results arising from changes in the value of financial instruments in response to a change in interest rates.
+Interest rate risk is adverse financial results arising from changes in the value of financial instruments in response to a change in interest rates.
 The FARM has policies in place to measure and manage this risk.
 These policies consider the unique characteristics of the underlying liabilities, including but not limited to expected payouts and liquidity requirements.
 Risk measurement considers potential changes under a variety of interest rate scenarios.
-For the years ended October 31, 2017 and 2016, the FARM had no exposure to interest rate risk as it holds securities with a maturity date of three months or less.

-The estimated impact on the statement of operations of an immediate parallel increase of 0.25% in interest rates as at October 31, 2017 (2016: 0.25%), across the yield curve in all markets would be an increase in excess of revenue over expenses of \$0 (2016:\$0).
-Conversely, an immediate parallel decrease of 0.25% (2016: 0.25%) in interest rates would result in an estimated decrease in excess of revenue over expenses of \$0 (2016: \$0).
+The estimated impact on the statement of operations of an immediate parallel increase of 0.25% in interest rates as at October 31, 2018 (2017: 0.25%), across the yield curve in all markets would be an increase in excess of revenue over expenses of \$0 (2017:\$0).
+Conversely, an immediate parallel decrease of 0.25% (2017: 0.25%) in interest rates would result in an estimated decrease in excess of revenue over expenses of \$0 (2017:\$0).

-As at October 31, 2017 and 2016, none of the FARM's investments were exposed to interest rate risk.
-If the prevailing interest rates had been raised or lowered by 0.25% (2016: 0.25%), assuming a parallel shift in the yield curve, with all other factors remaining constant, the value of the investments would not have changed as securities held have a maturity date of three months or less.
+As at October 31, 2018 and 2017, none of the FARM's investments were exposed to interest rate risk.
+If the prevailing interest rates had been raised or lowered by 0.25% (2017: 0.25%), assuming a parallel shift in the yield curve, with all other factors remaining constant, the value of the investments would not have changed as securities held have a maturity date of three months or less.
 The interest rate sensitivity was determined based on portfolio weighted duration.